SemalJohari/Samvaad-Saathi/README.md

 ## App-Usage

-To run the project at using a web application with a local URL, start the development server or application using:
+To run the project using a web application with a local host, start the development server or application using:

     streamlit run app.py